 Example of Calculating Days' Sales in Accounts Receivable

-The calculation for determining the days' sales in accounts receivable is the number of days in the year (usually 360 or 365 days is used) divided by the accounts receivable turnover ratio for a specific year.
-If a company's accounts receivable turnover ratio was 10, then the days' sales in accounts receivable is 36 days (360 days divided by the turnover ratio of 10).
+The days' sales in accounts receivable can be calculated as follows: the number of days in the year (use 360 or 365) divided by the accounts receivable turnover ratio during a past year.
+For example, if a company's accounts receivable turnover ratio for the past year was 10, the days' sales in accounts receivable was 36 days (360 days divided by the turnover ratio of 10).

-Since the accounts receivable turnover ratio used in the days' sales in accounts receivable was based on 1) the credit sales during a one-year time period, and 2) the average accounts receivable balances during that one-year period, the 36 days calculated above is an average.
-It is possible that within the accounts receivable there are some accounts which are 120 days or more past due.
-This information might be hidden by the average, because the average included some accounts that paid early.
+It is possible that within the average accounts receivable balances there are some receivables that are 120 days or more past due.
+These could easily be buried in the average if most customers are remitting the amounts by the dates the receivables are due.
 Therefore, it is best to review an aging of accounts receivable by customer to understand the detail behind the days' sales in accounts receivable ratio.